Refinance

 • You periodically use available HELOC funds to make lump-sum principal payments on your mortgage

-The pitch is that by moving cash through a revolving line of credit and making larger principal reductions, you'll cut interest costs and shorten the life of the loan.
+The pitch is that by moving cash through a revolving line of credit and making larger principal reductions, you'll cut interest costs and shorten the loan.
+That sounds appealing, but it only works if your cash flow stays strong month after month.

 How it works in plain English